Broward County homeowners: Check if you're owed surplus funds. Free, no obligation check →

 We specialize in Broward County surplus funds recovery and know the local court system, clerk procedures, and filing requirements inside and out.
 Our process is designed to be completely hands-off for you.

-You don't need to navigate Broward County case search portals, file legal motions, or appear in court.
-We manage everything from the first database search to the moment funds are released.
+You don't have to figure out Broward County's case search portals, file legal motions, or show up in court.
+We manage everything from the first records search to the day the Clerk releases the funds.
 You pay nothing unless we recover money for you.

 1